 From there it’s easier to justify further investments in documentation.

-2. The other strategy is to stop the bleeding.
+2. Stop the bleeding.
 “All new documentation needs to follow our new best practices.”

 You might have all these legacy systems that have poor documentation.
 But you’re not going to pause what you’re doing and add all the docs needed in those areas.
 Instead you’re saying, “we’re going to make sure that anything new coming out from now on follows our best practices for documentation”.

-Then, if you’re able to look at the new systems and recognize that they’re easy to maintain, then it’ll be easier to go back and make a dedicated investment to improve the documentation for the legacy systems.
+If you’re able to look at the new systems and recognize that they’re easy to maintain, it’ll be easier to go back and make a dedicated investment to improve the documentation for the legacy systems.